googleforgames/agones/site/content/en/docs/Installation/Install Agones/helm.md

 ## Namespaces

 By default Agones is configured to work with game servers deployed in the `default` namespace.
-If you are planning to use other namespace you can configure Agones via the parameter `gameservers.namespaces`.
+If you are planning to use another namespace you can configure Agones via the parameter `gameservers.namespaces`.

 For example to use `default` **and** `xbox` namespaces: